-This guide has been prepared by Dr Neil Stanley, our resident Sleep Expert.
-Neil has been involved in sleep research for 38 years and he has published 38 peer-review papers.
+This guide has been prepared by Dr Neil Stanley, our Director of Sleep Science.
+Neil has been involved in sleep research for 39 years and he has published 38 peer-review papers.
 He’s spent decades studying sleep and knows that the small things really do matter.
 And making a few small changes could make a big difference to how well you sleep.

 Try to spend at least 30 minutes each day in natural sunlight.

 Vitamin D helps us absorb calcium which is a critical mineral in the formation of strong bones.
 Significantly, there is also data which shows that adequate Vitamin D levels can help protect against acute respiratory infections1.

 More than 90% of the Vitamin D requirement for most people comes from casual exposure to sunlight2.
 We cannot photosynthesise Vitamin D if we’re indoors, so sitting beside a sunny window won’t work.

 Our food can also be an important source of Vitamin D, especially if we are unable to get outside.

 Foods that contain Vitamin D include: oily fish such as salmon, sardines, pilchards, trout, herring and kippers and also cod liver oil, egg yolk, meat, offal and milk.
 Some foods, such as certain breakfast cereals, are also fortified with Vitamin D.

 If you’re a shift worker, then you might be a little restricted.
 However, it is essential for good physical, mental and emotional health that you get some outdoor exposure to daylight or eat foods that contain Vitamin D.